resbaz/hpc/tutorial_1.rst

 need 64 bit Java.
 Like Python's virtualenvs, the HPC is set up to isolate what you need for any particular project.

-When you login, none of these are natively available to you.
+When you login, none of these softwares are natively available to you.
 When you load a module, the system loads all the configurations that will be required - adding PATHs, location of software etc.

-Each new session will have only the defaults loaded.
-Start a screen session within a session and all will have any modules you have loaded.
+Each new session will have only the default modules loaded.
+Load a module and start a screen session within a session and all will have any modules you have loaded.
 Secure shell in from another terminal and you will only have the defaults.

-So, to take our script as an example, and because it has a healthy fork atm, let's look at Python.
+So, to take our script as an example, and because python has a healthy fork atm, let's look at Python.
 At first we get what we would expect in any unix like system.

-Them with tab completion*, we can see the options module can take. (\*type module, then hit tab a couple of times*.)
+Then with tab completion* we can see the options module can take. (\*type module, then hit tab a couple of times.)

 .. code:: shell